 - Challenges: Despite all the above-mentioned benefits, there are still limitations to be addressed with computer vision in aerial agriculture.
 That includes the nuances of plant dispositions across a set period of time.
 For example, different plants go through different phases throughout the seasons, at different times, for a variety of intervals.
 The technology must be foolproof in its deep learning capabilities to assess these spatial changes without compromising accuracy.

 Plant phenotyping is a task that falls under precision agriculture that involves the systematic evaluation of plant characteristics such as growth, development, adaptability, quality, tolerance, resistance, and structure.
 It is similar to the computer vision technology used for grading and sorting however it expands to help the research of botanists as well.

 - Challenges: While computer vision models showcase great prospects for accuracy, detection, and automation, this mass of data still requires significant input by scientists.
-The AI must be trained to account for weather changes, plant species variations, lighting changes, and an entire plethora of diverse scientific data required to accurately assess the plants.
+The AI must be trained to account for weather changes, plant species variations, lighting changes, and an entire plethora of diverse scientific data required to assess the plants accurately.
 It is still a task that requires the supervision and investment of specialists before the technology can be fully self-sufficient.